United Express Flight 6291: Investigation

-The National Transportation Safety Board (NTSB) investigated the crash and released its report on October 6, 1994.
-In the report, the crew and Atlantic Coast Airlines were faulted for the crash.
-The pilots followed a poorly planned and executed approach, then improperly responded to a stall warning, and lacked experience in aircraft equipped with an electronic flight instrument system.
-Atlantic Coast failed to provide adequate stabilized approach criteria, suitable training simulators, and crew resource management training.
+The National Transportation Safety Board (NTSB) investigated the crash and released a report on October 6, 1994 that faulted the crew and Atlantic Coast Airlines.
+The pilots attempted a poorly planned and unstable approach, during which they failed to maintain both airspeed and altitude, then improperly responded to a stall warning.
+Compounding this was that both pilots lacked experience with electronic flight instrument systems.
+The airline failed to provide adequate stabilized approach criteria, suitable training simulators and crew resource-management training.
+The report also cited that Atlantic Coast should not have paired an inexperienced first officer with a captain who had a history of failed check rides.

-In addition, the report recommended that the type of seatbelts used on the aircraft be removed from service on all airplanes, and that certification of future seatbelt designs include a test matching the conditions that were experienced during this incident.
+The report recommended that the type of seatbelts used in the Jetstream 41 should be removed from aircraft, and that certification of future seatbelt designs include a test matching the conditions that were experienced during the accident.

 In popular culture

 The crash of United Express Flight 6291 was covered in "Slam Dunk", a Season 19 episode of the internationally syndicated Canadian TV documentary series Mayday.